ivotron/varsys16/main.md

 hardware characteristics.
 A rule of thumb while executing experiments
 is: across multiple runs, modify only one variable at a time so that correlation can be accurately attributed to the right variable.
-Generally, it is easy to account for all experimental variables except the hardware.
-Predicting the differences in results that originate when varying the hardware "variable" is a challenging task.
+Generally, properly enumerating all the environment variables in the software stack is an arduous endeavour; adding hardware to the mix makes it all but impractical since predicting the differences in results that originate when we vary the hardware "variable" is a challenging task.
 Ideally, given two particular hardware setups, we would like to have a quantifiable expectation of the performance variability for _any_ application running on these machines.
 That is, if we execute an application on one machine and then execute it on another one, we would like to bound the variability (i.e. the performance range) that _any_ application running on the former would observe when executed on the latter.

 [^unknowns]: Other _unknown_ variables might affect performance such as room temperature that are very hard to account for.
 In our case,